 This one document opens doors across multiple state agencies and benefits programs.

 Your official letter showing all VA benefits you've been awarded.
 This single document is recognized by state tax offices, veteran benefit programs, and other agencies as proof of your service-connected status.
+Download it instantly from VA.gov — no waiting, no forms — and use it to unlock benefits across dozens of state and local programs.

 Many states offer tax exemptions for veterans with service-connected disabilities